Roller coaster train: Wheels

-Roller coaster trains have wheels that run on the sides (side friction or guide wheels) and underneath the track (upstop, underfriction, or underlocking wheels) as well as on top of it (road or running wheels); these lock the train to the tracks and prevent it from jumping the track.
-The side wheels can be mounted on the outside or inside of the train, depending on the manufacturer (although outside-mounted wheels are more common).
-The wheels are sometimes located between the carts, as well as at the front and rear of the entire train.
+Roller coaster trains have wheels that run on the top of the track (road or running wheels), the sides of the track (side-friction or guide wheels), and underneath the track (upstop, underfriction, uplift, or underlocking wheels).
+Altogether, these lock the train to the tracks and prevent it from derailing.
+The side-friction wheels can be mounted on the outside or inside of the track, depending on the manufacturer (outside-mounted wheels are more common).
+The wheels are sometimes located between the carts, as well as at the front or rear of the entire train.